BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 Faster than the original Mako, the Mako3 is one of the top 5 best selling Mids on Infinite.
 It’s great for straight shots and shots you need to hyzer or turnover.
 If you’re having trouble getting discs to land where you want them to, grab a Mako3.

 With practically any shot type this straight shooter will fly where you point it.
-Add a little hyzer on it and watch it subtly will have a drift or turn it over nicely with an RHBH anhyzer and watch it sail to the right.
+Add a little hyzer on it and watch it subtly drift or turn it over nicely with an RHBH anhyzer and watch it sail to the right.

 A lot of advanced players go with Star plastic for that extra grip, but Champion is also great.